gergelypolonkai/swe-glib/README.md

 > the altitude above sea must be in meters.
 Neglecting the altitude can result in an error of about 2 arc seconds with the moon and at an altitude 3000m.

 2 arc seconds is about 0.000555 degrees of error, which is, well, kind of small.
-Of course, if you need very precise horoscopes, precise horoscopes; otherwise, it is safe to pass any value (well, that seems logical.
-The average level of all dry lands is about 840 meters; the average level of the whole planet Earth (including oceans and seas) is around 280 meters).
+Of course, if you need very precise horoscopes or need planetary positions for a totally different thing, you should really provide a (close to) exact value; otherwise, it is safe to pass any value (well, which seems logical: the average level of all dry lands is about 840 meters; the average level of the whole planet Earth (including oceans and seas) is around 280 meters.
+Providing a value of ~400 should be OK most of the time).

 ## API stability

 The project is currently marked as 1.0.
 This means that API and ABI changes are very unlikely to happen.

+## Limitations

+### Topocentric calculations only

+Although the original Swiss Ephemeris library supports it, SWE-GLib can't do Heliocentric, nor Geocentric (as seen from the center of Earth) calculations, only Topocentric (as seen from a given point on Earth"s surface) calculations yet.

+### Database size

+The size of all data files provided by Astrodienst is around 40MB.
+Although it should not be a problem with today's home hardware, it can be a hard requirement on embedded systems.
+For basic calculations, keeping the following files under $(datadir)/swe-glib is usually enough:

+* seas_18.se1
+* semo_18.se1
+* sepl_18.se1

+### Fixed stars are not known yet

+Although Swiss Ephemeris has the functionality to calculate the position of fixed stars, SWE-GLib doesn't provide such functionality.
+This, however, is a planned feature for the close future.